StoneT2000/dimensions-halite3/README.md

 This is a typescript implementation of the [Halite 3 AI competition](https://halite.io) using the [Dimensions AI competition framework](https://github.com/stonet2000/dimensions).
 This simulates the original Halite 3 game quite closely, including features such as inspiration, mining, dropoffs and more!

-You can run any bot that adheres to the starter-kits provided or use almost any bot from the actual halite 3 competition.
+You can run most bots that adhere to the Halite 3 starter kits.
+At the moment, C++, C bots don't really work due to no support for CMake at the moment.

 To start, first install it
 ```